-The tax withholding rate depends on the country from which the product/service is supplied.
+The tax withholding rate depends on the country from which the service is supplied.
 Countries that have a DTA will typically lead to 0% tax withholding being levied.
-Countries which do not have a treaty, are taxed at 10% withholding, unless they are an offshore jurisdiction.
+10% withholding tax may apply to the purchase of services from providers based in countries that do not have a treaty with Georgia unless they are an offshore jurisdiction.

 Other Georgian source income received by residents of offshore jurisdictions: 15%

-If you purchase products/services from countries that are seen as having preferential taxation, then withholding tax is charged at 15%.
+If you purchase services from countries that are seen as having preferential taxation and said services are deemed to be carried out in the territory of Georgia in accordance with article 104, then withholding tax is charged at 15%.
 The full list of these countries is here.

 Standard rate: 18%

-- Applied to all domestic transactions where the seller is VAT registered.
+- Applied to the domestic supply of goods/services where the seller is VAT registered.

-- Applied to certain types of goods at the time of importation.
+- Applied to most types of goods at the time of importation.

-- Not applied to B2B sales of products/services to non-residents.
+- Generally not applied to the export of goods/B2B sale of services to non-residents.

-- B2C sales have varying rules on if VAT will be applied.
+- B2C sales of services have varying rules on if VAT will be applied.

-If your business is VAT registered, you can claim back any VAT that was withheld at source, so long as your business type has the right to deduction.
+If your business is VAT registered, you can claim back any input VAT, so long as your business type has the entitlement to credit.

-Reverse-VAT (Reverse Charge VAT) applies to the purchases of goods and services from non-resident VAT taxable persons/entities, where Georgian VAT has not been applied at source.
+Reverse VAT (Reverse Charge VAT) applies to the purchases of services from non-resident VATable persons.

-For this reason, if your Georgian business exclusively sells to foreign clients, and you have business expenses both domestic and international, it almost always makes sense to become a registered VAT payer.
+For this reason, if your Georgian business exclusively sells to foreign clients, and you have business expenses both domestic and international, it usually makes sense to become a registered VAT payer.
 Read more about reverse-VAT here.